IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 The Patient Demographics Supplier found patient demographic record matching the Resource identifier specified by the Patient Demographics Consumer.

 ##### 2:3.78.4.4.2 Message Semantics
 The Retrieve Patient Resource response is sent from the Patient Demographics Supplier to the Patient Demographics Consumer as a single Patient Resource.
-See http://hl7.org/fhir/R4/patient.html for details on this resource.

 See [ITI TF-2:Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) for more details on response format handling.
 See [ITI TF-2:Appendix Z.7](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.7-guidance-on-access-denied-results) for handling guidance for Access Denied.